-Degrees conferred between July 1, 2013 and June 30, 2014
+Degrees conferred between July 1, 2014 and June 30, 2015

 For each of the following discipline areas, provide the percentage of diplomas/certificates, associate, and bachelor's degrees awarded.
 To determine the percentage, use majors, not headcount (e.g., students with one degree but a double major will be represented twice).
-Calculate the percentage from your institution's IPEDS Completions by using the sum of $1^{st}$ and $2^{nd}$ majors for each CIP code as the numerator and the sum of the Grand Total by 1st Majors and the Grand Total by $2^{nd}$ major as the denominator.
-If you prefer, you can compute the percentages using $1^{st}$ majors only.
+Calculate the percentage from your institution's IPEDS Completions by using the sum of 1st and 2nd majors for each CIP code as the numerator and the sum of the Grand Total by 1st Majors and the Grand Total by 2nd major as the denominator.
+If you prefer, you can compute the percentages using 1st majors only.

 Category Diploma/ Certificates Associate Bachelor's CIP 2010 Categories to Include

 Agriculture 1

-Natural resources and conservation 3
+Natural resources and 3

+conservation

 Architecture 4

 Area, ethnic, and gender studies 5

 Communication/journalism 9

 Communication technologies 10

-Computer and information sciences 0.6% 11
+Computer and information 2 11

+sciences

 Personal and culinary services 12

-Education 6.3% 13
+Education 10 13

-Engineering 11.5% 14
+Engineering 13 14

 Engineering technologies 15

 Foreign languages, literatures, and 16

 linguistics

 Family and consumer sciences 19

 Law/legal studies 22

-English 4.0% 23
+English 2 23

 Liberal arts/general studies 24

 Library science 25

-Biological/life sciences 9.2% 26
+Biological/life sciences 8 26

-Mathematics and statistics 1.1% 27
+Mathematics and statistics 27

-Military science and military technologies 28 and 29
+Military science and military 28 and 29

+technologies

-Interdisciplinary studies 1.7% 30
+Interdisciplinary studies 1 30

 Parks and recreation 31

-Philosophy and religious studies 0.3% 38
+Philosophy and religious studies 1 38

 Theology and religious vocations 39

-Physical sciences 2.0% 40
+Physical sciences 1 40

 Science technologies 41

-Psychology 14.9% 42
+Psychology 11 42

-Homeland Security, law enforcement, 43
+Homeland Security, law 6 43

+enforcement, firefighting, and

-firefighting, and protective services 7.7%
+protective services

-Public administration and social services 5.2% 44
+Public administration and social 5 44

+services

-Social sciences 6.6% 45
+Social sciences 5 45

 Construction trades 46

 Mechanic and repair technologies 47

 Precision production 48

-Transportation and materials moving 49
+Transportation and materials 49

+moving

-Visual and performing arts 0.6% 50
+Visual and performing arts 1 50

-Health professions and related programs 1.7% 51
+Health professions and related 5 51

+programs

-Business/marketing 24.4% 52
+Business/marketing 26 52

-History 2.3% 54
+History 2 54

+Other

 TOTAL 100% 100% 100%